Stephen F. Austin State Park

 Things to Do

 Experience the nature of Texas’ first colony.
 Nestled on the banks of the Brazos River, the park provides the opportunity to get up close to nature.
 Located 30 minutes from the outskirts of Houston, this quiet and peaceful park is a nice escape from busy city life.
 Come out for the day and enjoy six miles of hiking and biking trails, a picnic area or geocaching.
 Or spend the night, with a wide variety of campsites, including pull-through 30 amp full hook-up RV sites, and tent campsites.
 There is also a group campsite for up to 60 people, screened shelters, and a rustic ADA-accessible mini-cabin with a cedar interior.
-The park also offers a Group Lodge/Barracks that will sleep up to 26 people, a Screened Dining Hall with an outdoor tent camping area, and a day-use Recreation Hall.
+The park also offers a Screened Dining Hall with an outdoor tent camping area and other group facilities.

 Primitive fishing is available on the riverbank after a short hike to the Brazos River, with the common catch being catfish.

 Adjacent to the park is a privately operated 18-hole golf course available to park visitors.
 Call the Stephen F. Austin Golf Course for more information at (979) 885-2811.